NVlabs/planercnn/README.md

 Results are saved under "test/inference/".
 Besides visualizations, plane parameters (#planes x 3) are saved in "\*_plane_parameters_0.npy" and plane masks (#planes x 480 x 640) are saved in "\*_plane_masks_0.npy".

 ## Using custom data
 Please put your images (*.png* or *.jpg* files), and camera intrinsics under a folder ($YOUR_IMAGE_FOLDER).
-The camera parameters should be put under a *.txt* file with 6 values (fx, fy, cx, fy, image_width, image_height) separately by a space.
+The camera parameters should be put under a *.txt* file with 6 values (fx, fy, cx, cy, image_width, image_height) separately by a space.
 If the camera intrinsics is the same for all images, please put these parameters in *camera.txt*.
 Otherwise, please add a separate intrinsics file for each image, and name it the same with the image (changing the file extension to *.txt*).
 And then run:
 ```bash
 python evaluate.py --methods=f --suffix=warping_refine --dataset=inference --customDataFolder=$YOUR_IMAGE_FOLDER
 ```